demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 functionName(argument1, argument2)
 ```

-There are few simple spacing rules when writing a function declaration in
+There are few simple spacing rules when writing a function declaration in JavaScript.
+Two most important:
+1. There should be **no** space after the name
+2. There should be a space after parenthesis, allways

 ```javascript
 //                     never a space after name
 //  statement   name  /  always spaces after ()